Zokni1Coder/Car-dealership-C_Sharp-/README.md

 #### Constructors

-1. Constructor with every datas (Licence plate, Cunstruction year, Original price, Condition)
+1. Constructor with every datas (License plate, Cunstruction year, Original price, Condition)

 2. Constructor with every datas, except the Condition.
 It will be automatically "Well kept" by invoking the previous constructor